Understanding ClassCastException in Java: Causes, Fixes, and Best Practices

 - Use the instanceof Operator: Before performing a cast, check whether the object is an instance of the target class using the

-operator. - Catch the Exception: You can use a try-catch block to catch the
+instanceofoperator. - Catch the Exception: You can use a try-catch block to catch the

-and handle it gracefully, for example, by logging an error or notifying the user. - Review Code for Incompatible Casts: Examine your code and ensure that all type casts are appropriate and compatible with the objects being cast.
+ClassCastExceptionand handle it gracefully, for example, by logging an error or notifying the user. - Review Code for Incompatible Casts: Examine your code and ensure that all type casts are appropriate and compatible with the objects being cast.

 Example: Using instanceof for Safe Casting

-operator.
+In this example, we first check if the object is an instance of String using the instanceof operator.
 If true, we proceed with the cast; otherwise, we handle the error appropriately.

 Best Practices to Avoid ClassCastException